Mamba-Spirit/PDGUIW/README.md

 # Project in progress ...
 Ne vous emballez, ce n'est pas encore terminé ;)
+Need to manage:
+* phone number length
+* Phone number characteres
+* Search warning when no box is filled
+* Case-sensitive management
-Need to manage: phone number length, phone number characteres, search warning when no box is filled, case-sensitive management, may be manage the display and much more.
+* May be manage the display and much more.